Guide to Laws for California Taxpayers

 The taxable value of a property in California is the most recent purchase price of the property, plus about 2% increase per year (or the rate of inflation, whichever is lower).
 The property can only be “reassessed” for tax purposes when there is a change in ownership.
 Again, these rules are due to Prop 13.

-Are there limits on a local government’s ability to increase taxes?
+Are there limits on the government’s ability to increase taxes?

 Yes.
 For local governments in California to create or raise any “special tax” such as for parks or transportation, they must get approval of at least 2/3 of the voters.
 Once again, this is due to Prop 13 which voters passed in 1978.